allianz/ng-aquila/projects/ng-aquila/src/datefield/datefield.md

 ### Localization

 #### Date Localization
 The ability to localize the datepicker **depends on the chosen date implementation**.
 The native date adapter supports only en-US and you can't change the values.
-The moment adapter supports a variety of locales.
-See Moment.js for a full list of locales.
+The Iso and moment adapters support a variety of locales.

 The Datepicker falls back on the Application token `LOCALE_ID` and can be overwritten through the `NX_DATE_LOCALE` if necessary: